RafaelFS/graphql-example-with-client/README.md

 **GraphQL Typescript Example** - TBA -
 Build upon the last examples by adding Typescript and  using the automatic code generation.

----

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+*This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).*

 ## Available Scripts